UST-QuAntiL/QuantME-UseCases/README.md

 * [AWS Braket Hybrid Jobs Handler](https://github.com/UST-QuAntiL/amazon-braket-hybrid-jobs-handler): A service generating AWS Braket Hybrid Jobs programs for hybrid loops based on corresponding workflow fragments detected by the QuantME Modeling and Transformation Framework.
 * [Script Splitter](https://github.com/UST-QuAntiL/qscript-splitter): A service analyzing Python scripts to detect quantum and classical parts, which are then orchestrated by a generated workflow model.

+### CCIS 2023 - Prototype

+In this paper, we extend our [CLOSER 2023 paper](https://www.iaas.uni-stuttgart.de/publications/Beisel2023_QuantME4VQA.pdf), defining a meta model for quantum workflows and formalizing the transformation of QuantME modeling constructs to language-independent modeling constructs.
+The meta model is used to introduce quantum-specific workflow modeling constructs that facilitate the modeling of Variational Quantum Algorithms (VQAs) as quantum workflows.
+To demonstrate the functionality of our modeling extension, we implemented a case study solving the Maximum Cut (MaxCut) problem using the Quantum Approximate Optimization Algorithm (QAOA).
+The corresponding workflow models and instructions on how to set up the environment and execute the application can be found [here](2023-ccis).

 ### ICWE 2023 - Tutorial

 In this tutorial, we show how to model, transform, deploy, execute, and monitor a real-world hybrid quantum application using workflows.